How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 These are the mistakes you shouldn’t go:

-1. Over sharpening: Over sharpening damage the blade and impacts on its durability.
+1. Over sharpening: This may damage the blade and impacts on its durability.

 2. Using inconsistent angles: Always use the same angle consistently for effective sharpening.